atvillandres/bpi-java-training-2025/README.md

 # BPI JAVA TRAINING 2025
-This is a repository of all activities for BPI Java Training 2025
+This is a repository of all activities for BPI Java Training 2025.

+"ACTIVITY","DESCRIPTION","LINK"